buffeinstein/wardial/README.md

 **Task 2:**

-Unfortunately, the code is still extremely slow.
+Unfortunately, the code is extremely slow.
 Even though we have functions labeled `async` and we are `await`ing them, we are not doing it correctly, and the web requests are not happening concurrently.